cerebral-legacy/state-tree/README.md

 - **One state tree**.
 It just keeps a much clearer mental image and I never get into circular dependencies with my state models.
 It is also easier to hydrate and dehydrate the state of my app

 - **Control changes**.
-I want a simple way to track the changes made to the app.
+I want a simple way to control the changes made to the app.
 By using a `state.set('some.state', 'foo')` API instead of `some.state = 'foo'` this control becomes more intuitive as you have a specific API for making changes, rather than "changing stuff all over".
 It also makes it a lot easier to implement tracking of any changes

 - **Fast updates**.
 Immutability has benefits like being able to replay state changes, undo/redo very easily and no unwanted mutations in other parts of your code.
 The problem though is that immutability is slow on instantiating large datasets